chethanvasishta/essential-cs/README.md

 1. For what reasons would a program crash?
 2. How can a debugger see values of the other program?
 Isn't it a violation of the security?
+1. How exactly does the debugger get this "special privilege" to ask the OS to reveal data pertaining to another process?
+    - Can I write my own debugger and ask the OS to go read some other process data for me?
 3. How do breakpoints work?
 If you'd like, take a specific example.
 Like how does a visual studio breakpoint work?
 4. When a breakpoint is hit, we see a call stack.
 How does the debugger get the callstack?
 5. When can you trust callstacks?
 Can a callstack ever be corrupted?